 There are no primary medication to treat ODD.
 Stimulant medications can reduce defiance and impulsive or retaliatory aggression however it does not cure ODD.
 The focus of treatment is on learning new behavioral skills.

 Some experts believe that ODD may derive from various developmental inconsistencies beginning with ineffective parenting practices.
 This is followed by problems with authority figures and poor social skills.
 As a child grows older these behaviors escalate and eventually become a pattern.
 Early detection and intervention addressing negative behaviors in a positive manner as well as positive social interactions can improve the overall functioning of the child and diminish their opposition.
 There are no definitive causes of ODD however the focus of treatment on skills, behavior modification and communication indicate that there exists a need for the child to learn strategies to function.
-The lack of medication treatment for ODD also indicate there are no physiological issues.
+The lack of medication treatment for ODD also indicates there are no physiological issues.
 Those who get proactive when parenting a child with ODD can make a major positive impact.

 All the lessons on the Smarter Parenting website help address ODD behaviors.
 Smarter Parenting does recommend The ABC’s of Behavior, Correcting Behaviors and Decision Making first for parents.
 Once parents and children have mastered these two lessons they should continue to learn the other skills on Smarter Parenting.